jeapostrophe/reach-examples/cmd-and-web/readme.md

 # Cmd and Web

 This example Reach DApp supports two participants, a seller and a buyer.
 The seller sells a wise sentence for a price.
 The buyer buys it.
 The DApp includes two frontends: a JavaScript command-line frontend and a vanilla webpage frontend.
-Both use the same backend (`index.rsh` to compiles to `build/index.main.mjs`).
+Both use the same backend (`index.rsh` which compiles to `build/index.main.mjs`).

 ## Prerequisites